 The Company holds its cash in interest bearing accounts in major financial institutions.
 Interest income is generated from the deposits and fluctuates primarily with the levels of cash on deposit.
-During fiscal 2019 the Company recorded interest income of \$236,633 compared to \$195,329 during fiscal 2018, an increase of \$41,304.
-The increase was due the higher levels of funds held throughout fiscal 2019 from the equity financings conducted in fiscal 2018 and share options and warrants exercised.
+During the 2019 period the Company recorded interest income of \$32,113 compared to \$73,542 during the 2018 period, a decrease of \$41,429 The decrease was due the lower levels of funds held throughout the 2019 period.